santiagosoares80/spts_netcalc/README.md

 `split_to_octets()`: split a network address or mask in dot-decimal format in a list of octets in int format

-## Executing program
+## Help

-Use the folowing to obtain more information about the methods available:
+Use the folowing to obtain more information about the above methods, such as arguments and return types:

 ```python
 import spts_netcalc